VoliJS/NestedReact/examples/todomvc/readme.md

 ## Comparison and Analysis

-Solution appears to be twice shorter than with common React approach, and is on par with Angular.
+Solution appears to be much shorter than other React solutions, and is on par with Angular, Ember, Meteor, and framework-free jquery solution.

 ![TodoMVC SLOC size comparison](SLOC-comparison.jpg)